Karthik-d-k/Karthik-d-k.github.io/content/blog/2025-12-05-endianness-fiasco.md

 ### Network protocols

-Most of the Networking protocols use `network byte order` which is `Big Endian`, but be carefull out there because some network protocols uses `Little Endian` too.
+Most networking protocols use `network byte order` which is `big-endian`, but be careful out there because some network protocols use `little-endian` too.

 ### Kerberos